Codezuela/Brainwave_Matrix_Intern/README.md

-To open the website , click on index.html .
+This is an E-commerce website's landing page (as the task assigned) To open the webpage , click on index.html .